-A recent article from the JAMA Psychiatry points to unique challenges that mental healthcare treatment providers face when practicing telehealth for alcohol or substance use disorder (AUD/SUD) as a primary diagnosis.
-Notably, the authors point to the ways in which addiction treatment relies on in-person visits: “Compared with mental health, adoption of telehealth for [AUD/SUD] has been limited because [AUD/SUD] treatment often relies on frequent visits, intense monitoring through urine toxicology, and other practices that pose additional barriers,” (Lin, Fernandez, & Bonar, 2020).
-In an era defined by physical distancing and virtual everything, we are all specifically interested in ways to maintain health safety without compromising the quality of mental health treatment and care.
+A recent article in JAMA Psychiatry points to a few unique challenges that mental healthcare providers face when practicing telehealth for substance use disorder versus other mental health practices.
+Notably, the authors point to the ways in which addiction treatment relies on in-person visits: “Compared with mental health, adoption of telehealth for SUDs has been limited because SUD treatment often relies on frequent visits, intense monitoring through urine toxicology, and other practices that pose additional barriers.”
+In a new era defined by distancing and virtual everything, we are especially interested in ways to cope with restrictions without compromising either the quality of addiction treatment care or our clients’ physical health and safety.

-Throughout the spring of 2020, we at New Paradigm Recovery implemented telehealth practices that – while compliant with patient privacy standards – were not without inherent complication and challenge to the efficacy of care.
-On the plus-side, our clients were able to discreetly drop off urinalysis samples with no face-to-face interactions.
-New clients came in person to our offices in order to complete initial paperwork, then quickly joined the virtual world.
-Group, family, and individual sessions continued online.
-We adapted to the challenges as quickly and seamlessly as we could.
-Our comprehensive and holistic addiction treatment program continued unabated so that we could continue to offer the lifesaving help and resources to clients and families who desperately needed our support.
+For a few months at New Paradigm Recovery, we implemented telehealth practices that were compliant with patient privacy standards with relative ease.
+When urinalysis was required, our clients were able to discreetly drop off samples with no face-to-face interactions.
+New clients came once face-to-face to complete paperwork, then quickly returned to the virtual world.
+Group and individual sessions continued online.
+We adapted to the challenges quickly and rather seamlessly.
+Our comprehensive and holistic addiction treatment program continued, giving life-saving help and resources to people seeking recovery and their families.

 We did, however, return to in-person meetings, sessions, and groups as soon as public health guidelines allowed.
-Why would we do so, you may ask?
-If telehealth was working, why would we jump back to in-person treatment while the pandemic raged on?
-The answer is not very complex: engagement.
+You may ask why we would make the jump back to in-person treatment if the virtual treatment was working fine, and, as we all know, the pandemic is still raging on.
+The answer is twofold.

-The first part of our decision to return to in-person treatment was practical: New Paradigm Recovery simply has the space to accommodate groups where physical distance and safety are ensured; we can safely seat more than 12 masked-clients with more than 6 feet of personal space in an airy group room, using air purifiers to continually circulate and clean the air.
-With screening protocols in place (like the ability to check client and staff temperatures and to order COVID-19 tests), distancing protocols honored within our facility, and safety and sanitation measures easily at our disposal, we were able to safely return to in-person treatment.
-But even if we ‘could’, the question of ‘should’ remains.
+The first part of our decision to return to in-person treatment was practical: New Paradigm Recovery simply has the real estate to allow safe, distanced groups– we can safely seat masked clients more than 6 feet apart in a spacious group room with high-tech air purifiers there to keep the air clean.
+With screening protocols in place (like the ability to check client and staff temperatures and to order COVID-19 tests), distancing protocols possible within our facility, and safety and sanitation measures easily at our disposal, we were able to safely return to in-person treatment.

 References